ASP.NET Core InProcess Hosting

 What are the Tasks Performed by the CreateBuilder() Method in ASP.NET Core?

-Method1: Using Project Properties File
+Method 1: Using Project Properties File

 To Manually configure the InProcess Hosting for the ASP.NET Core Web application, there is only one simple setting: add the <AspNetCoreHostingModel> element to the application project file with a value of InProcess.
-To do so, right-click on your project from the solution explorer and then click on the “Edit Project File” option from the context menu, as shown in the image below.
+To do so, right-click on your project from the solution explorer and click the Edit Project File option from the context menu, as shown in the code below.

 Once you open the Application Project file, modify it as shown below.
 As you can see, we have added the <AspNetCoreHostingModel> element and set its value to InProcess.
 The other possible value for this element is OutOfProcess.